Home » Sea Turtle Volunteer Programme – Maldives

 Scientific research

-We conduct sea turtle scientific research and education and outreach activities across all our bases.
-However, our rescue and rehabilitation efforts are focused especially in the Maldives, where we run the Marine Turtle Rescue Centre and a Sea Turtle Rehabilitation Centre in North Malé Atoll
+We conduct scientific research and educational outreach activities across all our bases.
+However, our rescue and conservation medicine efforts are focused especially in the Maldives, where we run the Marine Turtle Rescue Centre, the Sea Turtle Health Institute, and Raa Atoll Sea Turtle Care Centre – a “step-down” space for recovery before release.

-Volunteers are essential in the everyday running of our Marine Turtle Rescue Centre.
+Volunteers are essential in the everyday running of our clinical facilities.
 We would therefore very much like to welcome you to our team.
-It is your contribution that enables us to to provide the best medical care for these threatened species.
+It is your contribution that enables us to provide the best medical care for these threatened species.
 As a volunteer, you will contribute directly to our conservation efforts and see the results of your positive impact firsthand.

 The Marine Turtle Rescue Centre